-On an annual basis, the auditor's report to the Board of Governors on the operation of the systems of control and on the discharge of the Board of Governors' financial responsibilities.
-Dains LLP has carried out their schedule of work as planned and has not identified any material control issues.
+On an annual basis, the internal auditor reports to the Board of Governors through the Finance and General Purposes Committee on the operation of the systems of control and on the discharge of the Board of Governors' financial responsibilities and annualy prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

+The internal auditor has delivered the schedule of work as planned and has not identified any material control issues.